longjl1/Time-to-mato/docs/roadmap.md

 - [2024-08-14] nudged the roadmap toward richer task editing, stronger continuity, and more useful history summaries.

 - [2024-08-22] nudged the roadmap toward richer task editing, stronger continuity, and more useful history summaries.

+- [2025-01-18] nudged the roadmap toward richer focus settings, quieter task input, and more polished daily planning.